-Rottweiler Performance is a Southern California based KTM and Husqvarna focused parts fulfillment center, as well as a design and manufacturing facility with the primary goal of creating useful products for consumers looking to customize their motorcycles beyond what the factory engineers have set for their target audience.
-Quite often what manufacturers create for the consumer can be very limited in scope and vision for a rider’s specific needs.
+Rottweiler Performance is a large Southern California based KTM and Husqvarna focused parts fulfillment center, as well as a design and manufacturing facility.
+Our primary mission is creating useful products for consumers looking to customize their motorcycles beyond what the factory engineers have set for their target audience which can be very limited in scope and vision for a rider’s specific needs.
 Whether it be adventure, street, dual-sport or road racing, our mission statement and namesake is simple to understand; ‘Unleash the Beast’.
 Our rich history in highly competitive motorsports uniquely positions us to draw from varying disciplines of engineering experience in order to reach our creative goals in the creation of our bespoke products.

-When my skills started to show promise, I took a job working for multi time rally champion Rod Millen, a world famous New Zealand rally driver and Mickey Thompson champion who created 'Rod Millen Motorsports', an ultra high end vehicle design and fabrication facility where I was an integral part of the build team responsible for the record holding Pike's Peak Unlimited race cars produced there.
-I will never forget how enamored I was over the engine in particular.
+When my skills started to show promise, I took a job working for multi-time rally champion Rod Millen, a world-famous New Zealand rally driver and Mickey Thompson champion, who created 'Rod Millen Motorsports' - an ultra-high end vehicle design and fabrication facility.
+I became an integral part of the build team, responsible for the record holding Pike's Peak Unlimited race cars we produced.
+I will never forget how enamored I was with the engine in particular.
 A 2.1 liter 4 cylinder endurance motor built by Dan Gurney Inc. and Toyota Racing Development (TRD) that produced 1100 horsepower at sea level.
 It was then that I knew motorsports was in my blood.
 During my time at Rod Millen Motorsports, my skills were honed by wildly varying projects such as special military concept vehicles, autonomous drones, various racing programs, and even the design of virtual reality theme park rides.